kubevela/kubevela.github.io/docs/quick-start.md

 ## Next Step

-- View [Continuous Delivery](./deliver-app/k8s-object) to look on more of what you can achieve with KubeVela.
+- View [Tutorials](./deliver-app/webservice) to look on more of what you can achieve with KubeVela.
-- View [Best Practices](./case-studies/jenkins-cicd) to check out more tutorials.
+- View [How To guides](./how-to/dashboard/application/create-application) to check out more features.